Wolle1508/BluRayInventory/README.md

 # BluRayInventory
-A Node.js/Electron Application with a MySQL 5.7 Community Database to manage a Blu-Ray Collection.
+A Node.js/Electron Application with a MySQL 5.7 Community Database to manage a Blu-ray Collection.

 A little practice project i started to keep my programming game up during a dull semester.
 Not intended to be taken seriously.